bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 E.T.
 Jaynes describes it in much the same way.
 He says that we label something "random" due to our ignorance of the system not to any intrinsic randomness.
 He calls this labeling the mind-projection fallacy [@Jaynes2003], where you misattribute the unpredictable behavior of a system as a product of the system itself.
 A rolled die is following the laws of physics, deterministically, and detailed knowledge of the die, the roll, and the surface should allow you to predict 100% of the time what it will do.
 We lack that knowledge, thus the behavior becomes unpredictable.
 We often then attribute that unpredictable behavior as a "random die", as if it were the die that contains the randomness and not our own state of knowledge.

+E.T.
+Jaynes goes further and lists a number of features any system used to make plausible inference must have.
+These include

+1. We must be consistent with the laws of logic.
+2. If a conclusion can be reasoned out in more than one way then every possible way must yield the same result.
+In other words, we need to be *internally consistent*.
+3. We must take into account *all* of the information provided that is relevant to the question.
+We can't arbitrarily ignore some of the information, basing our conclusions only on what remains.
+In other words, we must be *non-ideological*.
+4. Equivalent states of knowledge must be represented by equivalent plausibility assignments.
+This is another form of internal consistency.

+Jaynes demonstrates that the only way to satisfy these conditions is to follow the structure of probability theory, and that any process that does not follow this structure violates one of the conditions above.

 ### The basic rules of probability